Stretch Your Dollar | WTNH.com

 More Stretch Your Dollar Headlines

-Stretch Your Dollar: 3 days to avoid when booking summer travel
+Stretch Your Dollar: Avoiding summer travel scams

-Stretch Your Dollar: Travel insurances offered by your credit card
+Stretch Your Dollar: Negotiating a salary increase with your boss

+Stretch Your Dollar: SPF 15 vs. SPF 30, and other sunscreen buying tips

-Stretch Your Dollar: 3 things to buy, 2 to avoid in June
+Stretch Your Dollar: 4th of July weekend deals

-Stretch Your Dollar: Spending trends for graduates
+Stretch Your Dollar: Car deals to look out for on the 4th of July

-Freebie Friday: Deals to look forward to in June
+Freebie Friday: Deals and freebies to kick off summer season

 Good Morning CT at Nine